Hub of Hope

 The Hub of Hope offers a safe place where people who are experiencing homelessness can enjoy a warm cup of coffee, take a shower, wash their laundry, and speak to peers or resource coordinators and ultimately, begin the process of finding a permanent home.
 In addition to social services, the Hub of Hope offers a range of health care services, including—primary medical care, behavioral health care, and reproductive health services.

 The current Hub of Hope is 11,000 square feet.
-We are open Monday through Sunday, from 6 a.m. to 4 p.m., with a grab and go meal service on Saturday and Sunday, on the corner of John F. Kennedy Boulevard and Broad Street.
-The meal service begins at 2 p.m., with approximately 120 meals distributed per service.
+We are open Monday through Friday from 7 a.m. to 4 p.m.
+A grab and go meal service is available on Saturday and Sunday, on the corner of John F. Kennedy Boulevard and Broad Street beginning at 2 p.m., with approximately 120 meals distributed per service.

 Our daily services include: